 Most brands provide testing periods, so don’t be hesitant to try more than one hearing aid.
 You will want to pick a listening device that is both comfortable and will most effectively improve your hearing.
 Discover what features are readily available.
 You may wish to ask about the possibility of direct audio input which would enable you to use assistive listening devices which can be found in schools, theatres, and other public places.

 It is essential to have a clear picture of all the expenses involving the hearing aid (including batteries and repairs).
 You might end up going through batteries rather frequently, so remember to compare anticipated battery life with the cost per battery.
 It is also crucial to check what the warranty covers.
 You may want to extend the service warranty.

-A brand-new listening devices can be a disorienting experience.
+A brand-new listening device can be a disorienting experience.
 Become familiar with your listening devices.
-Make sure you are able to easily put in the new aid, changing the volume control, and changing the batteries before you leave your hearing professional.
+Make sure you are able to easily put in the new aid, change the volume control, and change the batteries before you leave your hearing professional.
 A common complaint of brand-new users is that their own voice sounds too loud.
 This generally takes some time to get used to.
 Another issue is feedback.
 This is often triggered by a bad fit of the hearing aid or by the buildup of earwax.
 You will need to see your hearing professional for modifications.